archerydwd/flask_sakila/README.md

 # flask-sakila

-Please note this is not a tutorial, I have wrote it in that style so you can follow along.
-If you get into trouble (like I did) try the mailing list or just google it.
-You will find that you will actually learn more from researching it and getting into tight spots. ;)
+This is a tutorial for building a Flask sakila application.
+If you get into trouble (like I did) try the mailing list or google it.
+For all the problems that I had, I have noted below the fixes I used.

-I built this app with the Flask micro-framework to be used as part of a series of applications that I will be performing tests on.
-This is a Flask version of the Ruby on Rails sakila application: https://github.com/archerydwd/ror_sakila & the Chicago Boss version is here: https://github.com/archerydwd/cb_sakila
+I built this app with the Flask micro-framework to be used as part of a series of applications that I will be performing benchmarking tests on.
+See my Ruby on Rails version of this application here: https://github.com/archerydwd/ror_sakila The Chicago Boss version is here: https://github.com/archerydwd/cb_sakila

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.

-Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when trying to choose a framework.
+Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when choosing a framework.

-You can build this app using a framework of your choosing and then follow the testing mechanisms that I will describe and then compare the results against my benchmark to get an indication of performance levels of your chosen framework.
+You can build this app using a framework of your choosing and then follow the testing mechanisms that I have described here: https://github.com/archerydwd/gatling-tests
+Then compare your results against my benchmarks to get an indication of performance levels for your chosen framework.

 =
 ###Install Python

-At time of writing this the Python version was: 3.4.3 and the Flask version was: 0.10.1
+At the time of writing this the Python version was: 3.4.3 and the Flask version was: 0.10.1

 **On OSX**